saini-vikramjit/ExtJS-Demo/README.md

 6. Used the demo-users package in demo app
 7. Add listener on Users (Treelist) click to show Window having grid showing user listing

+8. Build the app using "sencha app build classic development"